 WHO WE ARE

-Bret is the CUBE Storyteller.
+Bret is the CUBE’s Founder and Storyteller.
 He believes that an education disruption is essential to preparing students for the future economy.
 While he has a Finance degree from Notre Dame, an MBA from Penn State, and worked at DSST for more than 10 years, it was his experience in education outside the walls of the school setting (sports, travel, and service) where he learned the most.
 You will find Bret exploring the trails of Colorado via bike or foot, playing lacrosse with his three radical boys, or sipping coffee on the front porch with his beautiful wife.
 Sometimes, he does all three at the same time.

-Althea “Tia” Greer is the CUBE’s English Teacher.
+Althea “Tia” Greer is the CUBE School's English teacher.
 Above all else, Tia is a collector of words and is fascinated with how we make meaning from them.
 The first word she collected was in the 4th grade—antidisestablishmentarianism—to get her sister to stop copying her.
 A lifelong lover of learning, Tia graduated from Cornell College, one of the nations two "One Course At a Time" curriculum schools, with a BA in secondary education and Spanish.
 She is driven by the belief that education can and should be challenging, freeing, and filled with joy, and as such strives to create exciting, exploratory, and challenging classroom spaces.
 Tia finds magic and joy in the infinite ways we as people can string words together, and strives to use the exploration of language as a means to know her students and the world.

-Ben is the CUBE's Dean of Students.
+Ben is the CUBE school's Dean of Students.
 His core belief is that school should inspire kids to want to learn and that learning should always be fun.
 Ben graduated from Pomona College, where he studied civic education in spaces of childhood away from home and school.
 He went on to teach Biology at DSST: Stapleton, where he realized that the type of learning that really stuck with students almost always involved using their hands and more often than not engaged them in learning outside the classroom.
 He focuses his energy at the CUBE on making all students, and their families, feel at home in our building.
 In his personal life, Ben's interest include curing and smoking meat, pizza making, and losing at chess.